stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 ### `--interpolate-all`

-Globally sets `interpolate:true` for every schedule entry unless an entry explicitly uses `interpolate:false`.
-Where interpolation is possible, it starts at the previous entry's scheduled time and reaches the current entry's values at its scheduled time.
+Sets interpolation as the default for both text-file entries and automatically discovered Hue scene schedules.
+Override individual definitions with `interpolate:false` in a file or `[i:false]` in a scene name.
+Where interpolation is possible, it starts at the previous definition's scheduled time and reaches the current definition's values at its scheduled time.
+An explicit `tr-before` or `tr-b:` takes precedence; schedule gaps interrupt interpolation.

 **Default:** `false`